Canon 1Ds Mark III vs Sony A5000

 Both the 1Ds Mark III and the A5000 have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the A5000 was followed by the Sony A5100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1Ds Mark III vs Sony A5000

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony A5000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.